 If it’s not locked, the front wheel will bounce and turn violently.
 I learned the hard way that making sure the lock is on is essential.
 When you are using your stroller for daily, non-jogging purposes, you can unlock the wheel, making it easier to maneuver.

 The BOB Rambler will get the job done if you plan to use it first as a regular stroller and infrequently for exercise, but most people will appreciate the features found on other jogging strollers.

 Revolution Flex - Single Stroller

 The BOB Revolution Flex is the next step up from the Rambler.
-The most immediately noticeable difference is that the rear tires are bigger, measuring 16 inches instead of 12 inches.
-The larger tires provide the BOB Revolution Flex with a greater sense of stability and easier running than the Rambler.
+The most immediately noticeable difference is that the rear wheels are more prominent, measuring 16 inches instead of 12 inches.
+The larger wheels provide the BOB Revolution Flex with a greater sense of stability and easier running than the Rambler.

 This is one of the most popular jogging strollers for the average parent and one of our favorites.
 It’s advanced enough for serious exercise and practical enough for running errands.